| Printer-friendly version

 Hilal Hussein al-Badrani, a Saudi who commands Ansar al-Sunnah, has been captured outside of Mosul by Iraqi Security Forces. al-Badrani was arrested while "in possession of weapons, rocket-propelled grenades and ammunition".
 Just recently, Ansar al Sunnah has agreed to enter into an official alliance with the Islamic Army of Iraq (IAI) and the Mujahedeen Army.
 It should be interesting to find out what details al-Badrani may have on this arrangement, as well as his specific knowledge on his organization.

-al Qaeda in Iraq's senior leadership is taking a pounding of late.
+Al Qaeda in Iraq’s senior leadership is taking a pounding of late.

 Qaim is certainly a hot theater in Iraq.
 Abdullah al-Rashood, a very senior member of al Qaeda in Saudi Arabia was also killed in Qaim this past week.
-General Abizaid believes the Coalition has a decent handle on Zarqawi's location.
-No doubt he is thinking Western Anbar, based on the senior members of al Qaeda in Iraq that have recently exuded the essence of their blood.
+General Abizaid believes the Coalition has a decent handle on Zarqawi’s location.